 Photos 1 & 3: @peterson.design.studio

 The United States was thrown into turmoil in the 1940s but that didn't stop women from being oh-so-stylish!
 The shapes and fabric in the 1940s could be so dramatic and rich!
 And the movies-- it's hard not to take styling cues from the screen sirens and cinema!

-Think bold fabrics and lots of color.
-Film noir really started in this decade and the sexy femme fatals and gang molls are sure to inspire!
+Think bold fabrics and lots of colors.
+Film noir really started in this decade and the sexy femme fatales and gang molls are sure to inspire!

 -- colorful platform shoes and velvet handbags

 -- mountain theme with plaids and woody station wagons

 Mid-century modern is such a broad term, but really, it's become a catch-all name for all things sleek, cool and swanky from the late 40's - mid 60's.
 Think sexy silhouettes, simple lines, and lots of sophisticated cocktails!
 This theme can work in a quirky tropical backyard, an urban rooftop, a concrete warehouse, or a ranch home.
 You can add a sprinkle of rhinestones and martini glasses and make many venues "mid-century" influenced!

 -- Mad Men & The Marvelous Mrs. Maisel

 -- up-do's, floral wiggle dresses and cat eyes